avitase/libgravix2/doc/theory.md

 \f]
 where \f$\sigma_i\f$ is the (shortest) distance between \f$\vec q\f$ and \f$\vec{y}_i\f$ on the manifold.
 On a sphere, the shortest distance is always an orthodrome, also known as a great circle.
-Without loss of generality, the kinematics of a massive particle in the force field of a single planet can thus be reduced to the movement on a (static) unit-circle.
+Without loss of generality, the kinematics of a massive particle in the force field of a single planet can thus be reduced to the movement on a (static) unit circle.
 Further, let's assume that the particle is at the azimuth \f$\varphi = \sigma \in [0, 2\pi)\f$ and is attracted by the planet at \f$\varphi = 0\f$.
 Following the line of sight of the particle on the manifold, the planet is *seen* periodically at distances \f$\sigma, 2\pi + \sigma, \ldots\f$ in one direction and at \f$2\pi - \sigma, 4\pi - \sigma, \ldots\f$ in the opposite direction.